 Then you could twist it that…

-The world turned and still the complaints issued forth, Greensleeves lost all of its joy and most of its delight, and you decided to have a Terry’s Neapolitan while you waited.
+The world turned, Greensleeves lost all of its joy and most of its delight, and you decided to have a Terry’s Neapolitan while you waited.
 The attempted unravelling of the cord kept you in a state of calm acceptance instead of murderous mayhem.

 You could sit at your telephone table and twist the cord for hours because whichever way you twisted, there was always one half-twist that would never even out.
 Twist this way… No!
 Twist that!